-(3) Submit two packets containing the results of the home assessment to the compact or deputy compact administrator of the sending state within sixty days from the date in which the PCSA received the request.
+(3) Submit two packets containing the results of the home assessment if sent via mail or one packet if sent electronically to the compact or deputy compact administrator of the sending state within sixty days from the date in which the PCSA received the request.
 Each packet shall contain the following information:

 (a) The home assessment narrative.

 (i) The prospective caregivers were provided all available information about the child.

 (ii) The agency's recommendation of the approval or denial of the placement resource is based on the caregivers' ability and willingness to care for the specific child proposed for placement.